 Traditional Hawaiian forms have been a main focus for Kelly.
 After 30 years, he still considers himself a student of the umeke and calabash.
 He incorporates traditional patchwork into his work as needed.

-Subscribe to my monthly newsletter for information about West Hawaii Woodturners meeting dates and bi-monthly challenges, tool tips, techniques, new work, and upcoming shows.
+Subscribe to my monthly newsletter for information about island woods, tool tips, techniques, new work, etc.